Riverside Park

 Access and Parking

-The park has about a dozen parking spaces off of Canal Street, which are reserved for park parking after 5p.m. and on weekends, but are reserved for University of Michigan permit parking from 6 a.m. - 5p.m.
+The park has a parking lot with a dozen parking spaces off of Canal Street, but this lot is only reserved for park parking after 5 p.m. and on weekends, and it is reserved for University of Michigan permit parking from 6 a.m. - 5p.m.
 Monday through Friday.

 The park is accessible by foot and bicycle using the B2B Trail and other nearby streets.
 Wall Street has bike lanes and sidewalks.
 Maiden Lane has sidewalks but no bike lanes.
 There are some bike racks in the park at the playground.